-- Either change the window's state to Withdrawn (as described in the section called "Changing Window State") or destroy the window. - Destroy any internal state associated with the window.
+- Either change the window's state to Withdrawn (as described in Changing Window State) or destroy the window. - Destroy any internal state associated with the window.

 If the user aborts the deletion during the confirmation dialog, the client should ignore the message.